 Fear Factory is an American metal band.
 Formed in 1989, they are well-known for their signature style, which combines death metal, groove metal, thrash metal and industrial metal.
 They had a large impact on the metal (and "metalium", if you're picky) scene from the mid-90s and onwards, with Machine Head, Chimaira, Devin Townsend, Disturbed and Mnemic all citing them as an influence.They disbanded in 2002 due to internal disputes, but reformed later that same year without guitarist Dino Cazares, a founding member.
-They disbanded again in 2006, only to reform again in 2009 with a new lineup, including the returning Dino Cazares and drummer GeneHoglan.Not to be confused with Fear Factor, Nightmarish Factory, or the Donkey Kong Country track of the same name.Current lineup
+They disbanded again in 2006, only to reform again in 2009 with a new lineup, including the returning Dino Cazares and drummer GeneHoglan.Not to be confused with Fear Factor, Nightmarish Factory, or the Donkey Kong Country track of the same name.The band is currently writing a new record for a 2015 release.Current lineup

 Determinator: H-K (Hunter-Killer),Edgecrusher,Smasher/Devourer,Archetype.H-K gets bonus points for not only taking its title from De Terminator, but using samples of Kyle Reese's dialogue.

 Downer Ending - In Obsolete, when the main character, Edgecrusher, gets captured by the Securitron.
 It is not certain whether his words/thoughts in the song Timelessness are when he's in jail, or when he is in the process of being executed.
 And he was the leader of the resistance too, making Edgecrusher's defeat a double-blow.